splunk/public-o11y-docs/synthetics/test-kpis/test-kpis.rst

 * Zoom in on a range of time to isolate an issue.
 * Play or pause windows of time during troubleshooting to and open run results, screen captures, and charts in context with the selected data.
-* Data density  automatically adjusts for zoomed in views or summaries of larger time ranges.
+* Automatically adjust data density adjusts for zoomed in views or summaries of larger time ranges.
-* Up to 90 days of historical data for related run results.
+* VIew up to 90 days of historical data for related run results.

 Performance KPI chart settings
 --------------------------------------------------
 The :guilabel:`Performance KPIs` chart offers a customizable visualization of your recent test results.
-Use these steps to customize the visualization:

-In the :guilabel:`Performance KPIs` chart, use the selectors to adjust the following settings:

   .. list-table::
     :header-rows: 1